galElmalah/personal-blog/content/posts/the-five-dysfunction-of-a-team/index.md

 ### Ways to Build Trust

 - Team activities.
-- Encourage discussions about their personal life .
+- Encourage discussions about their personal life.
-  This can be done by having each member answer a list of questions or more naturally by sharing something yourself and asking others to share as well
+  This can be done by having each member answer a list of questions or more naturally by sharing something yourself and asking others to share as well.
 - Lead by example.
 Admit when you are wrong, ask for help and make your work visible.

 > The author suggests an exercise where each team member takes a personality test and then discuss it with the team, in my opinion, they are too random and often time are just wrong but it's something to consider.